siAyush/Data-Structure-and-Algorithms-Study-Plan/README.md

 Basically you can use any Programming Language  for Data-Structure-Algorithms but here I'm using Python.

 ## Python
-To learn Python I refer this playlist by Corey Schafer [Learn-Python](https://www.youtube.com/watch?v=YYXdXT2l-Gg&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU)
+To learn Python this playlist by Corey Schafer [Learn-Python-1](https://www.youtube.com/watch?v=YYXdXT2l-Gg&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU)
+To learn Python this playlist by Sendex [Learn-Python-2](https://www.youtube.com/playlist?list=PLQVvvaa0QuDe8XSftW-RAxdo6OmaeL85M)

 ## Books
 - [Data Structures and Algorithms in Python](https://www.amazon.com/Structures-Algorithms-Python-Michael-Goodrich/dp/1118290275/)